What are Sales Closing Techniques

 Once the leads come in, they have to kick it in high gear and give their all to have any prospect sign those papers.

-The worst thing any sales rep can do is to be always talking about what they’re selling.
+The worst thing any sales rep can do in an attempt for a sales closure is to be always talking about what they’re selling.

 Leads are more concerned about their own issues, and sometimes they’re not even sure where exactly the issues truly lie.
 That’s why you should be asking probing questions about their concerns more than you should be hard-selling.